zikusooka/query_huawei_wifi_router/README.md

 8. Number of New and Old SMS messages

-NOTE: This script was tested using a Huawei WiFi router model No. E5373s-155
+*NOTE:* This script was tested using a Huawei WiFi router model No. E5373s-155

+For updates to this, and other CLI tools, please follow me on twitter: <@jzikusooka> or email me at josephzik AT gmail.com.

-Contributions, and bug fixes are welcome
+As always, your contributions, and bug fixes are welcome

 Usage
 ------